 1. Highlight the ways it’ll make their job easier

 It’s human nature to resist change, even if it’s for the best.
 To support PBIS, your teachers need to understand how it will benefit them.
 A successful PBIS program results in fewer disruptions in class and fewer student referrals.
 This leads to more instructional time, increased student engagement, and greater academic success.
 Ultimately, this will make your teachers’ jobs easier and contribute to their job satisfaction.
+Download our free PBIS toolkit of ready-to-use templates, contracts, and check-in sheets to help your teachers today!

 2. Use data to underscore the need for change

 Support your school’s case for a PBIS program with cold, hard facts.
 This may involve comparing test scores and referral rates of PBIS schools to other schools in your district.
 You could also emphasize the improvement made by similar, preferably local schools after adopting PBIS.
 Doing so may shed light on a problem that the teachers didn’t know existed.
+Learn how one school uses data to increase student engagement, enrollment, and program funding.

 3. Involve them in the implementation